particle-iot/docs/src/content/guide/tools-and-features/libraries.md

     - Click the `Check for Updates` button.
 This will update your `particle-dev-profiles` and `particle-dev-libraries` packages to the most recent version.

 - Open your library directory in a new window of the Desktop IDE
-- Open the `Library Manager` tab on the lefthand navigation bar
+- Open the `Library Manager` tab on the left hand navigation bar

 ![](/assets/images/libraries/migrate-1.png)